srlemke/SimHUB-on-Linux-V2/README.md

-# SimHUB on Linux V2
+# SimHUB on Linux / Wine

- Part1:
+ This installs a working SimHUB to /home/.wine - Mainly for tests.

- SimHUB on Linux V2 - Uses Proton Wine for better compatibility.
+ Remember, games run via Steam do not share the memory with Linux, which makes this default wine prefix to not receive any game shared memory.

- SimHUB runs properly from user /home/.wine PREFIX.
+If you want a fully working SimHUB:

- Part2: NOT Implemented yet, seems to be more difficult using memory bridging.
+ You may use the other script from this github, that installs per game and can read game m